 Weakness in the arms or legs

-Our accredited stroke center team will evaluate you in the emergency department to determine what type of stroke you are having, stabilize and treat you.
+Our certified stroke center team will evaluate you in the emergency department to determine what type of stroke you are having, stabilize and treat you.
 An examination, testing, and treatment with medications or possible emergency procedures will make sure you receive the most up-to-date and effective therapy for your stroke.
 These might include blood tests, CT or MRI scans, ultrasounds or angiograms.
-Working together, our team members can provide you the services necessary to get an accurate diagnosis and treatment plan.
+Working together, our team members can provide the care you need for your diagnosis and treatment plan.